franton/franton-recipes/Netskope/README.md

 Pkg recipe for Netskope.
-Uses com.github.patgmac.download.Netskope as it's basis.
+Used to be based on com.github.patgmac.download.Netskope but that's been removed.

 Replace the hostname in the HOSTNAME field with download-*hostnamehere*.goskope.com